Violent-Profession-Transition/MIT-6.034-AI-Winston-2010/README.md

 For example, the Atlanta airport, your airplane is parked by a rule-based expert system that knows how to park air-crafts effectively.

+Bulldozer age: Deep Blue.
+Bulldozer = we have at our disposal unlimited amounts of computing, and frequently you can substitute computing for intelligence.
+So no one would say that Deep Blue does anything like what a human chess master does, Deep Blue processes data like a bulldozer processing gravel

+Current age?
+Imagination age?

+200,000 years we have been in the current anatomical form.
+Then the ensuing 150,000 years not much evolution.
+Then 50,000 years ago, some group of human developed a capability that separated human from all other species

+Quoting Noam Chomsky:
+> It seems that shortly before 50,000 years ago, some small group of us acqured the ability to take two concepts, and combine them to make a third concept, without disturbing the original two concepts, without limit.

+We learned how to begin to describe things, in a way that was intimately connected with language.
+(But we also think with our eyes)

+### Language and

+Language does two things:
+- it enables us to make descriptions.
+Descriptions enable us to tell stories.
+Storytelling and story understanding is what all of education is about
+- it enables us to marshal the resources of our perceptual systems, and even command our perceptual systems to imagine things we have never seen

+"Imagine running down the street with a full bucket of water"

+**language is at the center of things**

 ---